slimndap/wp-theatre/readme.txt

 * Support for Dutch language.

 = 0.2.1 =
-* Theatre now has it's own admin menu.
+* Theater now has it's own admin menu.
 * New settings page.

 = 0.2 =